 Nevertheless, women in plumbing face numerous obstacles.
 It’s important to consider these when building your strategy to hire more women.
 Some of these obstacles are:

 A major challenge for women looking to enter the plumbing industry is the lack of opportunities.
 The World Bank Utility Survey found that water companies hire men over women at a 4-to-1 rate.

 And unfortunately, it’s not due to lack of skill.
-The same study found that there are major gaps in the number of women who graduate from STEM related fields and those who go on to work in these areas.
+The same study found that there are major gaps in the number of women who graduate from STEM-related fields and those who go on to work in these areas.
 In Canada, for example, the number is less than 50%.
 This suggests that women are more likely to face bottlenecks in the transition from school to employment.
 At the same time, Shannon Tymosko highlighted how shortening her name on her resume to the neutral “Shan” significantly increased the number of callbacks she received.

-Is the phrasing more male oriented?
 Research suggests that simply switching out certain words in job postings can change the number of women who apply for the position.
 For example, using tradesperson instead of tradesmen.
 And once you start the interview process, be mindful of the questions you ask as well.
 Here’s a great list to get you started.

-Another challenge female plumbers face is lack of mentorship and networking opportunities.
-Since the field is male-dominated, the majority of these social networks are made up of men.
+Another challenge female plumbers face is the lack of mentorship and networking opportunities.
+Since the plumbing field is male-dominated, the majority of these social networks are made up of men.
 This tends to leave women feeling isolated, even if unintentional.